Applied-Duality/CourseraPlusPlus/WikipediaSuggest/README.md

 In this part of the exercise you will implement several `Observable`s that emit values whenever a Swing component event is raised.
 This is a common pattern when bridging between callback-based and reactive stream-based systems -- remember it well!

-Your task is to implement the following methods in `package.scala` by using the `Observable.apply(f: Observer => Subscription)` factory method:
+Your task is to implement the following methods in `SwingApi.scala` by using the `Observable.apply(f: Observer => Subscription)` factory method:

     def textFieldValues(field: TextField): Observable[String] = ???